fleek-network/fleek-network-docs/references/Lightning CLI/update-cli-from-source-code.md

 cargo +stable build --release
 ```

-### Restart the service
+## Restart the service

-Once the cargo build process completes, you have to restart the service, as follows:
+Once the cargo build process is completed, you have to restart the service.
+We're assuming you are using non-root user as [recommended](/docs/node/install#create-a-user), you won't use **sudo** to start the service.
+The command will look as follows:

 ```sh
 systemctl restart lightning